apache/www-site/content/foundation/marks/services.md

 or similarly named pages or services must feature prominent attributions of all Apache marks used on the domain.
 For example:

->Apache *Project*, *Project* and Apache are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries, and are used with permission as of 2017.
+>Apache Example, Example and Apache are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries, and are used with permission as of 2017.
 The Apache Software Foundation has no affiliation with and does not endorse or review the materials provided at